St Helen's Church, Hangleton: Burials

-Clergyman and social reformer Samuel Augustus Barnett, founder of Toynbee Hall in London, and his wife Henrietta, who conceived and helped to create Hampstead Garden Suburb, are buried in the churchyard to the north of the church.
+Clergyman and social reformer Samuel Augustus Barnett, founder of Toynbee Hall in London, and his wife Henrietta Barnett, who conceived and helped to create Hampstead Garden Suburb, are buried in the churchyard to the north of the church.

 Edward Vaughan Hyde Kenealy QC, who lived in Portslade from the 1850s until 1874, was a barrister who unsuccessfully defended Sir Roger Tichborne in the Tichborne Case, a famous 19th-century trial: it was the longest in British legal history at the time, partly because of Kenealy's erratic, inappropriate behaviour.
 He was disbarred soon afterwards, but became Member of Parliament for Stoke-on-Trent until shortly before his death in 1880.
 He is buried in a grave by the south door of the church, marked by an ostentatious black marble tombstone with gold mosaic work.

 Henry Willett (1823–1905), a wealthy Brighton brewer, and noted collector of ceramics, paintings and fossils was buried here.
 He was one of the founders of Brighton Museum.

-Social reformer Samuel Augustus Barnett (1844-1913) and his wife share a grave in the graveyard.

-Inside the church there are tombstones (inlaid into the floor of the aisles).
+Inside the church there are inlaid tombstones.